-Doctors later said that Selena was already brain dead by the time she reached the hospital.
-She died a few weeks shy of her 24th birthday.
+Doctors later said that she was already brain dead by the time she reached the hospital.
+Selena Quintanilla died a few weeks shy of her 24th birthday.

 “She was going to be an icon,” producer Keith Thomas, who worked with Selena weeks before her death, told USA Today.
 “I think, and I know a lot of people feel this way, that if she’d lived, she would have been a complete superstar.”